gregorvilkner/API/Docs/jwt.md

 The main benefit of the SMIP GraphQL API is that it can be accessed from outside of the web application.
 In this section we will use a desktop GraphiQL client to first obtain a JWT token and then make remote queries across the web.
 [GraphiQL](https://www.electronjs.org/apps/graphiql) can be downloaded as a light-weight electron app client for multiple operating systems, including Windows, Mac, and Linux.
 In this tutorial we will be using the [Altair GraphQL Client](https://www.electronjs.org/apps/altair).

+You can perform all of these actions programmatically, see the [Samples folder](https://github.com/cesmii/API/tree/main/Samples) for details in a variety of programming languages.

 ### Check if you have an Authenticator in Place

 Before we can obtain JWT tokens from the platform we need to configure a so called authenticator.
 Basically we need to register our client apps with the platform and assign them an appropriate GraphQL role.
 This is a common workflow to allow daemon style application interoperabilty - using application permissions rather then operating on behalf of a signed-in user.

-Let's register an authenticator named "git_smip_wiki" with the secret "git_password" and assign the read-only role "????_ro_group" via Developer -> Authenticators:
+Let's register an authenticator named "git_smip_wiki" with the secret "git_password" and assign the read-only role "YOURINSTANCE_ro_group" via Developer -> Authenticators:

 ![Authenticator](images/authenticator.png)